Oregon mayor to ban homeless camps on Portland streets

 The resolution would establish at least three large, designated outdoor camping sites, with the first opening within 18 months of securing funding.
 Wheeler didn't specify when the funding would be confirmed or how much the measure would cost.

 The designated camping sites would initially be able to serve up to 125 people and would provide access to services such as food, hygiene, litter collection and treatment for mental health and substance abuse, Wheeler said.
-The sites could eventually be scaled up to serve 500 people.
+The sites could eventually serve 500 people.

 People are also reading…

-Oregon’s homelessness crisis has been fueled by a housing shortage, the coronavirus pandemic and high drug addiction rates.
+Oregon’s homelessness crisis has been fueled by a housing shortage, the coronavirus pandemic and drug addiction.

 More than 3,000 people are living without shelter in Portland, a 50% jump from 2019, and there are more than 700 encampments across the city, Wheeler said.

-The resolution is one of several that Wheeler plans to introduce in City Council next week, aiming to address the city’s homelessness and affordable housing crises.
+The resolution is one of several that Wheeler plans to introduce in the City Council next week in a bid to address the city’s homelessness and affordable housing crises.

 Under the measures, social workers would direct people camping on the street to the city's designated camping sites.
-Police could issue citations if they refuse to leave, but the citations could be waived as part of a “services diversion program” that would allow people cited for low-level offenses, such as violating the camping ban, to receive mental health or substance abuse treatment instead of jail time.
+Police could arrest or cite people if they refuse to leave, Wheeler said.
+But the citations could be waived as part of a “services diversion program” that would allow people cited for low-level offenses, such as violating the camping ban, to receive mental health or substance abuse treatment instead of jail time.

-“We want to steer people towards the help they need to get off and stay off the streets.
-That's the goal,” Wheeler said.
+Scott Kerman, executive director of Blanchet House, a Portland nonprofit that provides social services for people experiencing homelessness, said the plan “has some positive elements” but that “there remain a lot of unanswered questions and unknown details,” particularly regarding the enforcement provision.
+Some unhoused people are resistant to living in large group environments due to previous negative experiences, he said.

+“We're serving people that even in the most extreme winter and summer weather conditions will not seek out emergency shelter because they have such PTSD and anxiety about congregate shelter,” Kerman told The Associated Press in a phone interview, referring to post-traumatic stress disorder.
+“They have felt unsafe in those environments.
+They may have even been victimized in those environments.”

 Rush is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Rush on Twitter.